sodrooome/maritest/docs/guides.rst

     ...     resp.assert_is_ok(message="Response must be success")
     ...     resp.assert_is_failed(message="Response must not failed")

-There are several arguments / parameters that you can also pass it when making an HTTP request, and the mechanism itself is similar to when you use the requests package. those arguments consisted of :
+There are several arguments or parameters that you can also pass it when making an HTTP request, and the mechanism itself is similar to when you use the ``requests`` package. those arguments consisted of :

 Enable logger
 -------------

-Enable logger argument for stream handler the log request and response while doing HTTP request.
+Enable ``logger`` argument for stream handler the log request and response while doing HTTP request.
 This logger is used for debugging if an error occurs when making an assertion

 .. code-block:: python